Night of the Reaper

+Night of the Reaper is a 2025 slasher film directed by Brandon Christensen, starring Jessica Clement, Ryan Robbins, Summer H. Howell, Keegan Connor Tracy, Matty Finochi, Max Christensen, Bryn Samuel and Ben Cockell.
+The film follows a woman (Clement) who takes a job as a babysitter before finding herself being threatened.
+Meanwhile, the sheriff (Robbins) obtains a tape containing footage of previous murders.

 Premise

 A babysitter named Emily is killed by a masked figure.
 Subsequently, college student Deena agrees to babysit the young son of a sheriff named Rodney Arnold, who's dealing with a mystery involving snuff films delivered to him.